maxmpz/powerampapi/poweramp_provider_example/readme.md

 Poweramp categorizes provider tracks the same way it does that for the usual file system tracks - tracks are available in All Songs, Folders, Folders Hierarchy, and other categories, according to the tags/track metadata, playlists and playlist stream entries are available in the Playlist and Streams categories.

+### URL Tracks
+Poweramp looks for non-standard TrackProviderConsts.COLUMN_URL column in provider returned cursors.
+If url exists, the track is assumed to be remote file or stream.
+Either it's processed as stream (no duration, non seekable) or remote file (duration and seekable), depends on MediaStore.MediaColumns.DURATION for given track:
+DURATION <= 0 defines track as a stream.

+Note, at this moment streamed URL tracks (without duration) are shown by Poweramp in appropriate Folders Hierarchy in your provider folders.
+This is different vs Poweramp scanned m3u8 playlists, where streams only visible in Streams, Playlists (incl. smart playlists), and Queue categories.
+Provider stream tracks also shown in appropriate Album/Artist/Genre/etc. categories

 ### Metadata And Album Art
 Poweramp supports 2 approaches to provider track metadata (tags) and album art:
 * metadata and album art image is provided by the Provider
+  * this is the only option for URL-based tracks
 * metadata and album art is retrieved from track file (file descriptor) by Poweramp

 #### Metadata And Album Art Provided By Provider